How do I create an assessment in Tests and Quizzes?

 This lesson will show you how to create a simple assessment and add a single question.

 Select the Tests & Quizzes tool from the Tool Menu of your course.

 Create a new assessment.

-Give your new assessment a title, and select the Create button.
-The "Create using assessment builder" option (shown selected) asks you to write questions one by one, with a simple example given below.
-For the other methods of creating an assessment, see How do I create an assessment from markup text or cut and paste? and How do I import questions into a new assessment or question pool?
+Give the new assessment a title and select the Create button.
+The "Create using assessment builder" option allows for questions to be created one at a time, with a simple example given below.
+For other methods of creating an assessment, see How do I create an assessment from markup text or cut and paste? and How do I import questions into a new assessment or question pool?

 Note: You cannot have more than one assessment with the same title.

 Add a question.

 Select the type of question from the Add Question drop-down menu.

 The following example depicts the process of creating a Multiple Choice question type.